Andersen2407/P3-Opgaver/Computerarkitektur_og_indlejrede_systemer/M7_Kernemoduler_og_hukommelsesstyring/README.md

         Using `$ pmap -X [PID]` to find the memory map
         ![PID_Analyzes2](https://github.com/Andersen2407/P3-Opgaver/assets/112859566/7fd13128-6892-4d25-8b91-cad0e377276c)

+        Here we can see that most of the memory used is heap, which is what malloc() uses.
+Stack is also used for our few intial variables

       - What happens if you attempt to access free’d memory?
         `AccessMemory.c` - Attempts to acess free'd memory
         Outputs (seperated by comma): 0 , 2, 4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 0, 0, 1949679632, 22024, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38.